 This chunk is sent in order to elicit a Ping Reply from the receiver.
-It MUST ONLY be in a packet belonging to an established session and having packet mode 1 or 2.
+It is only allowed in a packet belonging to an established session and having packet mode 1 or 2.

 message: The (potentially empty) message that is expected to be returned by the other end of the session in a Ping Reply.